 Bluetooth Devices and Pacemaker Interference: What Research Says

-A study published in Heart Rhythm Journal found that Bluetooth devices do not pose a significant risk to pacemaker or Implantable Cardioverter Defibrillator (ICD) functionality when used correctly.
+• A study published in Heart Rhythm Journal found that Bluetooth devices do not pose a significant risk to pacemaker or ICD functionality when used correctly.

 Safe Distance Between Pacemaker and Bluetooth Device

 The general medical advice is to maintain a safe distance of at least 6 inches (15 cm) between Bluetooth devices and the pacemaker.
-This applies to:
+This applies to earbuds on a lanyard around the neck, headphones hanging around the chest, and phones or headphones stored in shirt pockets near the device.

 Wireless Headphone Safety for Pacemaker Users